Embed This Data

 - FDI Inflow:

-The Nationalist Party government of Prime Minister Lawrence Gonzi, with a one-vote majority in parliament, has been challenged by soaring numbers of immigrants fleeing the 2011–2012 political uprisings in North Africa.
-Malta remained neutral during the 2011 NATO intervention in Libya.
-It joined the European Union in 2004 and the eurozone in 2008.
-Malta has very few natural resources and imports most of its food and fresh water and 100 percent of its energy supply.
+Malta joined the European Union in 2004 and the eurozone in 2008.
+Labour Party leader Joseph Muscat won the March 2013 elections and became prime minister.
+With few natural resources, Malta imports most of its food and fresh water and 100 percent of its energy.
 The economy depends on tourism, trade, and manufacturing.
-Well-trained workers, low labor costs, and membership in the EU attract foreign investment, but the government maintains a sprawling socialist bureaucracy, with the majority of government spending allocated to housing, education, and health care.
+Well-trained workers, low labor costs, and membership in the EU attract foreign investment, but the government maintains a sprawling socialist bureaucracy, and the majority of spending is allocated to housing, education, and health care.
+The unemployment rate is one of the lowest in the EU.
+Substantial migration from North Africa and regional instability are growing concerns.

-The top income and corporate tax rates are 35 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The overall tax burden equals 37.8 percent of total domestic income.
-Despite some reduction in spending, government expenditures remain high at a level equivalent to 43.2 percent of total domestic output.
-Public debt, at about 70 percent of GDP, has crept into potentially dangerous territory.
+The top individual income and corporate tax rates are 35 percent.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden equals 35.6 percent of total domestic income.
+Government spending has amounted to 42.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.0 percent of GDP.
+Public debt is equivalent to 64.0 percent of GDP.